MCP-Flow: Facilitating LLM Agents to Master Real-World, Diverse and Scaling MCP Tools

-\textbf{Server Deduplication.} Some popular servers may appear on multiple websites.
-For example, \href{https://context7.com/}{\textit{context7}} is included on all supported endpoints.
+\paragraph{Server Deduplication.} Some popular servers appear on multiple websites (e.g., \href{https://context7.com/}{\textit{context7}} on all supported endpoints).
 It is therefore necessary to perform deduplication, even when the servers are listed under different names, interfaces and configurations.
 After an in-depth examination of inter-server differences, we conclude that the most reliable criterion for distinguishing servers is not their names or providers, but rather the tool descriptions.
 If two servers share an identical list of tool descriptions, we treat them as the same entity.

-\textbf{Local Deployment and Tool Collection.} Using the collected configurations, we deploy servers locally via our MCP client.
+\paragraph{Local Deployment and Tool Collection.} Using the collected configurations, we deploy servers locally via our MCP client.
 For standard input/output (stdio)–based servers, deployment is handled through \texttt{npm} and \texttt{uvx}, while servers using Server-Sent Events (SSE) are connected via their URLs.
 The client implementation builds upon the popular repository \href{https://github.com/QuixiAI/dolphin-mcp}{\texttt{dolphin-mcp}}.
 For each successfully deployed server, we extract its tool information, including tool name, description, and parameters (input schema).
-Certain servers require API keys or access to specific software.
-Due to their sensitivity, these servers cannot be automatically deployed and are therefore excluded.
+Certain servers require API keys or proprietary software and are thus excluded due to their sensitivity and deployment constraints.
 Nevertheless, we highlight the investigation of such personalized servers as an interesting direction for future work, as discussed in Appendix \ref{sec:challenge_future_direction}.